 Standardizing Laravel Applications at Northwestern University

-Northwestern IT maintains numerous Laravel applications, and every new project starts with the same foundational overhead: authentication, authorization, API foundations, audit logging, and administrative interfaces.
-This is how I eliminated that repetitive grind by building a production-ready starter that ships with everything already wired together.
+Northwestern manages a portfolio of Laravel applications, everything from small internal tools to University-wide public-facing websites.
+The business goals change, but the first stretch of every project tends to repeat itself.
+This is how I eliminated that repetitive grind by building a production-ready starter that ships with everything we need already wired together.

 The Foundational Overhead